jbelgard/React-Router-Movies/README.md

 * React Router
 * Using Link and NavLink to navigate to specific routes
 * Passing Route Parameters
-* Passing props to components rendered by the Router
+* Pas sing props to components rendered by the Router

 ## Instructions